-Struggling to buy your petrolhead friend, lover, parent, sibling [delete as appropriate] a gift for Christmas 2017?
+Struggling to buy your friend, lover, parent, sibling [delete as appropriate] a gift?
 No sweat.
-Here’s our guide to the best Christmas gifts for people who really love things with wheels and an engine.
+Here’s our guide to the best Christmas gifts for petrolheads that really love things with wheels and an engine.

 Christmas shopping can be a painful experience at the best of times.
 While we cannot help you with baking related presents, nor do we know much about gardening, we can at least make life easier if the recipient is a self-confessed petrolhead.